 YES!
 These two terms look similar, but actually, they are different.
 Trade opposition is made by a third party after the registrar has accepted the application of trademark and submitted the same in its journal, but trademark objection is rejecting the application of trademark during the process of application for violating any rules, or if it is similar to existing trademarks or it is damaging any religious beliefs of the public.

 As we saw earlier the difference between the meaning of trademark opposition and objection.
 Here are a few more differences stated below,

-- In order to file an objection for a trademark, the prescribed fees is nil.
+- In order to file an objection for a trademark, the prescribed fees are nil.
 But for filing opposition you are required to pay fees stated by the registrar.

 - Filing of opposition should be made by sending notice of opposition and the objection for trademark application is to be made by the examiner by filing an examination report.

-- An appeal can be filed by applicant after the application as been rejected in case of opposition, the appeal depends upon judgement of registrar.
+- An appeal can be filed by the applicant after the application has been rejected in case of opposition, the appeal depends upon the judgement of the registrar.

-- If the judgement is in the favour of the applicant in case of objection, the registrar will continue in the process of publishing the trade mark in trade mark journal.
+- If the judgement is in the favour of the applicant in case of objection, the registrar will continue in the process of publishing the trademark in the trademark journal.
 In case of opposition, the applicant will receive his trademark certificate.